chalco777/soil_microbiome/README.md

 3. Re-running scripts within each folder to regenerate tables and figures as needed.

 ## Citation
-If you use these workflows, please cite the relevant software (MaAsLin2, EggNOG-mapper, mosdepth, vegan) and acknowledge the project contributors.
-## Citation
 If you use these workflows, please cite the relevant software and acknowledge the project contributors:
 - [MaAsLin2](https://github.com/biobakery/Maaslin2) - Multivariate association discovery in population-scale meta-omics studies
 - [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) - Fast genome-wide functional annotation through orthology assignment